joshwuhh/Portfolio/SQL_Project/SQLJobAnalysis.md

-Goals of project

-You are an aspiring data nerd looking to analyze the top-paying roles and skills

-You will create SQL queries to explore this large dataset to be specific to you

-For those job searching or looking for a promotion; you can not only use this project to showcase experience BUT also to extract what roles/skills you should target...

 # Data Job Market Analysis 📊
 This project dives into the Data job market.🧑🏻‍💻 Focusing on data analyst roles, this project explores top paying jobs 🔥, in demand skills and pin points where demand and salary meet in data analytics. 🏆